roc-lang/roc/TUTORIAL.md

 jen = { firstName: "Jen", lastName: "Majura" }
 ```

-**Type Aliasing**
+#### Type Aliasing

-When we have a recurring type annotation like this, it can be nice to give it its own name.
+When we have a recurring type annotation like before, it can be nice to give it its own name.
 We do this like
 so:

 ```coffee